Support

 If you donā€™t have any results for the secure channel, start troubleshooting with the basics:

-• are the dns servers responding? (test with: nslookup -type=soa test.com, replacing test.com with the dns name of your Active Directory domain, which is probably what is listed in the Primary Dns Suffix line of ipconfig /all)
+(Test with: nslookup -type=soa test.com, replacing test.com with the dns name of your Active Directory domain, which is probably what is listed in the Primary Dns Suffix line of ipconfig /all.)

 Repair the connection if needed